Elsinore Sewing Club: The Sewing Club

 The Elsinore Sewing Club (known as Helsingør Syklub in Danish) was a codename given to an illegal underground Danish Resistance Movement group which formed during the occupation of Denmark in the Second World War in 1943.
-The club was an underground rescue operation, secretly transporting Danes from Helsingør (Elsinore: a town in Denmark) to safety across the Øresund; a straight which connects the Danish and Swedish borders; to the Swedish shores of Helsingborg.
+The club was an underground rescue operation, secretly transporting Danes from Helsingør (Elsinore: a town in Denmark) to safety across the Øresund; a strait which connects the Danish and Swedish borders; to the Swedish shores of Helsingborg.
 The name was used as an alias, and to deter the Nazis from discovering the rescue operation of the Danish-Jewish evacuation.

 The group is especially renowned for the success rate of its operation, rescuing hundreds of Jews and bringing them to safety in Sweden after the Germans decided to deport Danish Jews to Nazi concentration camps.
 It is said that they transported around 700 Jews to safety.
 The Elsinore Sewing Club was one of the many successful Danish rescue operations and underground groups which took place during World War II.
-The Elsinore Sewing Club was amongst other underground groups which participated in the Jewish evacuation including Mogens Staffeldt’s bookshop, The Rockefeller Institute, The Lyngby Group and The Danish Swedish Refugee Service.
+The Elsinore Sewing Club was amongst other underground groups which participated in the Jewish evacuation including Mogens Staffeldt's bookshop, The Rockefeller Institute, The Lyngby Group and the Danish Swedish Refugee Service.
 Unlike many other European countries, the Danes (people of Denmark) were a population who stood up for their Jewish population during World War II.
 Denmark had a 98.5 percent survival rate of Danish Jews by the end of World War II.